 Why Choose a Project Manager Career Path?

-According to research from the Product Management Institute, the “need for project managers will grow faster than demand for workers in other occupations over the next 10 years.”
-Each year, approximately 214,000 new project management-related jobs will be created in the United States.
+According to research from the Project Management Institute, the “need for Project Managers will grow faster than demand for workers in other occupations over the next 10 years.”
+Each year, approximately 214,000 new Project Management-related jobs will be created in the United States.

 Skills To Become a Project Manager

-- Managerial Skills: Manage risk and be skilled in estimating, budgeting, and forecasting to assure that the project stays on track, is completed on time and has no project overruns are the best project management skills everyone should possess.
-Know your industry through and out, as well as project management tools, strategies, and processes.
+- Managerial Skills: Managing risk and being skilled in estimating, budgeting, and forecasting to assure that the project stays on track, is completed on time and has no project overruns are the best project management skills everyone should possess.
+Know your industry through and out, as well as Project Management tools, strategies, and processes.

 Project Management Qualifications